 Gregory Constantine contributes to the planning of scientific experiments, and is using data to build a wide range of data-driven statistical models.
 Such models may include nonparametric as well as parametric mechanistic ones, probabilistic Bayesian and neuro-network models, predictive parametric models, and models driven by discrete mathematics techniques.
 His activities involve also the fit of dynamical discrete system models, such as systems of ordinary difference or differential equations, to experimental data for parameter estimation, validation and calibration.

 Dr. Rubin works on both theoretical and applied problems coming from neuroscience, as well as on inflammation and related medical issues, in collaboration with students, postdocs, and medical school faculty.
-In the neuroscience area, Dr. Rubin's research focuses on transitions in activity patterns in respiratory pacemaker networks, tremor and deep brain stimulation for movement disorders such as Parkinson's disease, spike-timing dependent synaptic plasticity, and traveling waves in neuronal media.
+In the neuroscience area, Dr. Rubin's research focuses on rhythmic activity patterns and control in respiratory and locomotor networks, pathological dynamics and therapeutic interventions for movement disorders such as Parkinson's disease, neuronal dynamics associated with decision-making, propagation of activity on graphs, and bursting and other multiple timescale activity patterns.
 Many of his projects fall into the general theme of spatio-temporal pattern formation in coupled cell networks.